rvillars/bookapp-nextgen/README.md

 bookapp-nextgen [![Build Status](https://travis-ci.org/rvillars/bookapp-nextgen.png?branch=master)](https://travis-ci.org/rvillars/bookapp-nextgen)
 ===============

 This is a small example REST bookstore application.
-It uses very bleading edge technologies such as:
+It uses very bleeding edge technologies such as:

 Technologies used:
 * gradle